 Details of human-designed forms of computation look very different from evolved biological layers of machinery for assembling complex information-processing systems from simpler ones.
 But there may be deep similarities of function, including use of virtual machinery, discussed below.
-Human designers repeatedly use their designs and increasingly complex tools for designing, building, testing and debugging, to produce larger, more complex systems with novel functionality.
-Evolution did that much earlier!
+Over time, human designers use their evolved mechanisms, to produce larger, more complex, and more powerful systems, with the aid of increasingly complex tools for designing, building, testing and debugging.
+Likewise evolution.